freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 400.1

-Check the status again.
+Show me the status again.
 You might as well get used to it :smiley_cat:

 #### HINTS